oliferovych/webserv/README.md

 Knowing its arcane is useful, even if one won’t be working on a website.*

 ## Description:
-This project represents a fully functional webserver, created referrencing NGINX.
+This project represents a fully functional webserver, created referrencing NGINX:

 ![image](https://github.com/user-attachments/assets/b4bfdd8e-02b0-437b-82f3-8396acde6476)
 ## Key features:
  - Parser of config files with NGINX's syntax